 - The mirror and lanterns that adorn the wall are stunning and reflect the light from the stylish new fixture.
 So chic!

 - A few simple, dark wood floating shelves (not pictured) display wine glasses, pictures and one of my favorite accessories, old hardcovered books to finish off the décor.
 The lesson learned here is that small changes can have a huge impact.

 So, what can you do to update your Tuscan home?

 Start by removing anything red or gold and lighten up your paint colors.
 It truly is amazing what a fresh, new color can do.
 Opt for an updated neutral.
 Perhaps greige?
-Greige will look great with rich wood tones that you may already have in your home but also provide a clean updated look. (check out my blog post on these paint colors here) Replace items such as area rugs, throw pillows, or art with ones that have both beige and gray in them to tie it all together.
+Greige will look great with rich wood tones that you may already have in your home but also provide a clean updated look. (check out my blog post on these paint colors here) Replace items such as area rugs, throw pillows and art with lighter, simpler versions.

 Kill the roosters!

 While you’re at it, remove anything with grapes or a reference to wine.
-(Please, for Pete’s sake, don’t get rid of the ACTUAL wine.)
+(Please, don’t get rid of the ACTUAL wine.)
 Now is also the time to ditch the bottles of oil with layers of herbs.
 Along with the Tuscan design trend, came a lot of accessories.

 Replace heavy drapes with cream or white panels.
 These can be purchased off the rack.
 No need to pay for custom curtains.
 If there is any fake ivy over your kitchen cabinets, that needs to go too.
 The idea is to create a clean, more minimal feel.

 Generally, I like dark wood furniture, but too much of it can make a room feel heavy.
 Consider painting a piece or two.
 Here is a piece of furniture I’ve transformed with one of my best friends, chalk-paint.